matchu/torchsecret/README.markdown

 If you find anything that could potentially make it possible for us to track down identities of users, please send us an e-mail - or, if you're a coder, write the patch yourself and send in a pull request!
+We want to be absolutely certain that the form is as anonymous as possible.

 Thanks for your help!